silvertaqman/kunu-kutu-data/README.md

 |------------|------------|-----------------|------------|----------|-----------------|
 | RUMI ÑAHUI | 14/04/2024 | HOSPITALIZACION | CREATININA | 0.74     | PHD.
 GUIVER MAC |
 | RUMI ÑAHUI | 14/04/2024 | HOSPITALIZACION | TGP        | 24.7     | PHD.
 GUIVER MAC |

+# HOW TO USE
+Load every script onto your R environment with:
+´source("kunukutu.R")´
+Which loads all specific manipulation scripts.
+Then choose what kind of data you need,  as "quimica", "emo", "hormones",and run:
+´extract_quimica("excel_file.xlsx")´